breqdev/gravity-flip/README.md

 # gravity-flip
 A platformer game where you can flip gravity.

-Controls:
-* Press Down for normal gravity.
-* Press Up for reverse gravity.
+Press any key to reverse your current gravity.

 Earn points by colliding with the top/bottom of each platform.
 Lose points by colliding with the left/front side of each platform.
 You will lose half your points, plus one.